coatyio/coaty-js/docs/man/communication-events.md

 }
 ```

 The property `privateData` is optional.
-It contains application-specific
+It contains application-specific options
-options in the form of key-value pairs.
+in the form of key-value pairs.

 ### Discover - Resolve Event Data

-The Discover pattern is used to resolve an object based on its external ID,
+The two-way Discover-Resolve event pattern can be used to discover Coaty
+objects of a certain core or object type and/or with a certain object ID or
+external ID.

-its object ID, or type restrictions.
-It accepts the following JSON data:
+A Discover request event accepts the following JSON data:

 ```js
 {